Watts-Lab/handbook/AWS_Onboarding/Onboarding_Email_1_Watts_Lab.md

 The password policy when they ask you to change the password is the following:
 If you need to reset your password, here’s the rules:

--   Minimum password length of 8 characters and a maximum length of 128 characters
+-   <span style="color:yellow">Minimum password length of 8 characters and a maximum length of 128 characters</span>
 -   Minimum of three of the following mix of character types: uppercase, lowercase, numbers, and ! @ # $ % ^ & * ( ) _ + - = [ ] { } | ' symbols
 -   Not be identical to your AWS account name or email address